bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

     }
 }
 ```
-In the `start` function, we add in the use of the Tokio broadcast channel.
+In the `start` function, we create a Tokio broadcast channel.
 If you know Go, you'll be familiar with the concept.
 You set the maximum number
 of values to be stored in the channel, and you get a tuple containing a transmitter
 and receiver.
 Calling `send` on the transmitter puts a value in the channel, and
 using `recv` on the receiver gets the value out.
 This broadcast allows for a multiple-producer,
 multiple consumer communication method.
-We can `clone` and `subscribe` on the transmitter
+We can `clone` and `subscribe` the transmitter
-to get a new transmitter and receiver respectively.
-We can do this in each loop
+to get new transmitters and receivers respectively, and move them into the
-iteration and move them into the newly spawned task.
+spawned tasks of each iteration.

 ### Consumption
-Now the message has been sent to the channel.
-All the other tasks need to pick it
+The message has been sent to the channel, and all the other tasks need to pick it
 up and write it to their streams.
 But how are they supposed to do that when they are
 blocked while waiting for a read?
 Back to `tokio::select!`!